sumandeb003/GraphGPS4HT/README.md

 **Step 4: Configure and initialize the model**

  - **Step 4a: `model = GRAPH2VEC(cfg)`** Instantiate the `GRAPH2VEC` model with the configuration settings.
+This model is a template for creating graph neural networks and will be configured based on the specified parameters.

  - **Step 4b:** Check if a pre-trained model path is provided in the configuration.
-If it is, load the model configuration and weights from the specified path.
+If a pre-trained model path (`cfg.model_path`) is specified, load the model configuration and weights using `model.load_model`.
+This method reads the model's configurations from a *.cfg* file and the model's weights from a *.pth* file, setting up the layers accordingly.

  - **Step 4c:** If no pre-trained model is specified, configure the model's layers manually.
 This includes setting up graph convolution layers (`GRAPH_CONV`), a pooling layer (`GRAPH_POOL`), a readout layer (`GRAPH_READOUT`), and an output layer (a linear transformation).